Track and stay updated on project status

 The home page also contains an activity feed that lets you see, at a glance, when someone adds or edits a file, page, or list on your site.
 For more information about this web part, see Use the Site Activity web part.

-There may also be a section that displays links to files on the team site home page.
-For more information, see Use the File viewer web part
+There may also be Document library web part that displays links to files on the team site home page.
+For more information, see Use the Document Library web part.

 Editing the home page

 If you have edit or owner permissions on the site, you can edit the home page by clicking Edit in the top right corner of the page and then make your changes.

 Once finished, you can either select Save as draft to work on your page later or Republish if you're ready for users to see your changes.
 For more information about editing the home page of your team site, see Using web parts on pages.

 Microsoft 365 Groups is a powerful and productive platform for SharePoint in Microsoft 365 users that brings together conversations and calendar from Outlook, information and files from SharePoint in Microsoft 365, tasks from Planner, and a shared OneNote notebook into a single collaboration space for your team.
 If Microsoft 365 Groups is enabled, all new and existing Microsoft 365 Groups get a team site.